shshemi/tabiew/tutorial/tutorial.md

 ![image not found](images/main_page.png)

-As shown in the image, the tabular data is displayed the main table, while the status bar at the bottom of the page provides table properties such as name and shape.
-Furthermore, the status bar also discloses the current tab's information.
+As shown in the image, the tabular data is displayed the main table, while the status bar at the bottom provides table properties such as name and shape.

 ### Supported formats